 As usual, the watch is presented in a defiantly oversized, oval-shaped body whole 50 millimeters in width and 42 millimeters in length.
+Thanks to the carefully chosen proportions of the case, the large gadget doesn’t actually occupy too much of your wrist’s width, instead using is length to draw extra attention to itself (and, of course, its proud owner.)

 To make the huge timepiece feel lighter on a normal wrist, Franc Vila crafted its case from titanium adding to the mix their usual “DieHard Extreme Steel” bezel, which is currently available either in a combination of machine-brushed and polished surface, or is simply coated black to better match the black leather strap and the black dial.